-This internship program is committed to the training of future psychologists and achieving core competencies will continue to be our top priority.
+This residency program is committed to the training of future psychologists and achieving core competencies will continue to be our top priority.
+Please be advised that some of the rotations may be unavailable or available only with modifications due to supervisors' schedules and availability.